 There are various instructions for making these authentic Chinese dishes, and each recipe will create a different variant of dim sums.
 They can be a meaty Siew Mai, sweet, corn-coated Siomai, or chewy, enticing Har Gow.

-These variants might be different in shapes and fillings, yet the idea to create them is somehow the same.
+These variants might be different in shapes and fillings, yet the idea of creating them is somehow the same.
 Their fillings are all covered with extra-thin, chewy wrappers that will turn more transparent when cooked.

-You can easily find these delectable treats in many Hong Kong street vendors, Chinese restaurants, or Asian take-out services.
-Therefore, it is not a daunting task to have these delightful Chinese delicacies once.
+You can easily find these delectable treats in many Hong Kong street vendors, Chinese restaurants, or delivery services.

 Let’s see how varied these Chinese specialties (dim sums) are!